 On Windows 10, the memory allocated per container is 1GB by default.
 To increase this value, use the following memory options:

-On Windows 10 containers work via Hyper-V and can experience problems with network and other sybsystems.
+On Windows 10 containers work via Hyper-V and may experience problems with network and other subsystems.
 To diagnose these problems, execute the following PowerShell script:

 When starting a TeamCity server from a Windows Docker image, make sure to grant